An epic voyage along the Mississippi River by canoe, and an unforgettable American adventure. A John Murray Journey.

 'The Mississippi.
 Mighty, muddy, dangerous, rebellious and yet a strong, fathering kind of river.
 The river captured my imagination when I was young and has never let go.'

-Mississippi Solo tells the story of one man's voyage by canoe down the Mississippi River from its source in Minnesota to the Gulf of Mexico -- a lifelong dream, and a journey of over 2,000 miles through the heart of America.
+Mississippi Solo tells the story of one man's voyage by canoe down the Mississippi River from its source in Minnesota to the Gulf of Mexico - a longtime dream, and a journey of over 2,000 miles through the heart of America.

 But Eddy also encounters immense human kindness, friendship and hospitality, as well as coming to know the majestic power - and the awesome dangers - of the river itself.
 Mississippi Solo is an unforgettable American adventure.